Henblas, Llanasa

-Henblas is an Renaissance house in the village of Llanasa, Flintshire, Wales.
+Henblas is a Renaissance house in the village of Llanasa, Flintshire, Wales.
 The mansion dates from 1645 and was built by the Morgan family of Golden Grove, a country estate to the west of Llanasa, as a home for two unmarried sisters.
 The house is designated by Cadw as a Grade I listed building.

 History

 Tradition links an earlier house on the site of Henblas to Gruffudd Fychan II, father of Owain Glyndŵr.
 A carved stone set into the gable end of the existing house carries a verse in Welsh, which translates as "I grew trees round thee to get thee ready for me", and which has been attributed to Gruffudd Fychan, who is reputedly buried in the church at the Church of St Asaph and St Cyndeyrn in the village, although this is uncertain.
 The present house was built by the Morgans of Golden Grove, a country estate to the west of Llanasa, as a home for two unmarried sisters.

 In the 20th century Henblas was owned by Dennis Vosper, Baron Runcorn, the Member of Parliament (MP) for Runcorn, Cheshire, who restored the house in the 1960s.
 The house was sold in 2014 and again in 2020 and remains a private residence which is not open to the public.